landonturner/lturner.net/source/blog/building-this-blog.md

 ## Why Build My Own Blog Setup

 There are many blogging platforms that are simple to use and very effective.
 This is not one of those platforms.
-The stongest (but maybe the weakest) reason I have chosen to create this is that I simply like building things.
+The strongest (but maybe the weakest) reason I have chosen to create this is that I simply like building things.
 I like owning all my data and controlling the entire process.
 I get to style the posts exactly how I want.
 It's very satisfying to build something from